zilishen/documentation/content/nim/monitoring/security-monitoring/configure/set-up-app-protect-instances.md

 You should now be able to view data from your NGINX App Protect instances in the NGINX Security Monitoring dashboards.

+---

-## Set up Instances for Security Monitoring with Instance Manager {#monitor-and-manage}
+## Create instances for Security Monitoring with Instance Manager

 Complete the steps in this section if you want to use the Security Monitoring module **and** Instance Manager.
 In this use case, you will use NGINX Instance Manager to monitor threats and to manage your NGINX App Protect WAF configurations and security policies.